Rudolf Kraus

-Rudolf Kraus (31 October 1868, Jungbunzlau – 15 July 1932) was an Austrian pathologist, bacteriologist and immunologist known for his work with bacterial precipitins.
+Rudolf Kraus (31 October 1868 – 15 July 1932) was an Austrian pathologist, bacteriologist and immunologist known for his work with bacterial precipitins.

+Biography

-In 1893 he obtained his doctorate at the University of Prague.
-Following studies at the Pasteur Institute in Paris, he settled in Vienna in 1895 as an assistant to Richard Paltauf (1858-1924) at the serotherapeutic institute.
+Kraus was born on 31 October 1868 in Mladá Boleslav in Bohemia, Austria-Hungary.
+In 1893, he obtained his doctorate at the University of Prague.
+Following studies at the Pasteur Institute in Paris, he settled in Vienna in 1895 as an assistant to Richard Paltauf at the serotherapeutic institute.
 In 1901 he became a privat-docent for general and experimental pathology, followed by a promotion as associate professor in 1906.
-In 1908 he traveled to St. Petersburg, where he conducted investigations of an epidemic of cholera.
+In 1908 he traveled to Saint Petersburg, where he conducted investigations of an epidemic of cholera.

 Shortly before the outbreak of World War I, he moved to South America.
-In 1921 he was appointed director of the institute of bacteriology in Buenos Aires, and after a period of time in Sao Paulo, he returned to Vienna in 1924 as head of the serotherapeutic institute.
-In 1929 he was named director of the Istituto bacteriologico de Chile in Santiago.
+In 1921 he was appointed director of the institute of bacteriology in Buenos Aires, and after a period of time in São Paulo, he returned to Vienna in 1924 as head of the serotherapeutic institute.
+In 1929, he was named director of the Istituto bacteriologico de Chile in Santiago, Chile.

-With August Paul von Wassermann (1866-1925), he was co-founder of the Free Association for Microbiology.
+With August Paul von Wassermann, he was co-founder of the Free Association for Microbiology.

+He died on 15 July 1932 in Santiago.